muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Frame literacy** is the ability to recognize **what kind of claim is being made**,
+**Frame literacy** is the ability to recognize
+**what kind of claim is being made**,
-and to refuse **executionally invalid frames**.
+and to refuse **frames that cannot produce executable action**.

-Frames determine what must be supplied
-for a claim to guide action.

-Some frames cannot guide action at all,
+Some frames are internally coherent
-even if their internal arguments are correct.
+yet structurally incapable of guiding execution.

 ---